-- (vi) do not guide on how local content is to be evaluated amongst two or more eligible entities or individuals given that local content is not a standalone evaluation criteria. - (c) The "Buy Uganda Build Uganda (BUBU) Policy" which seeks to increase consumption and utilization of local products and increasing participation of the locally established firms in domestic trade has not been fully operationalized due to lack of an enabling law, nonexistence of implementation modalities and lack of sanctions for non-compliance. - (d) Whereas Parliament has enacted a number of laws to regulate and govern activities in the extractive industries, apart from the Petroleum (Exploration, Development and Production) Act, 2013 and the Petroleum (Refining, Conversion, Transmission and Midstream Storage) Act, 2013, the laws applicable to other extractive industries do not impose local content obligations on persons carrying on activities involving Uganda's finite resources.
+- (v) are made under a law that deals with public procurements only and does not extend to all other instances were public funds are used and to the extractive industries; and - (vi) do not guide on how local content is to be evaluated amongst two or more eligible entities or individuals given that local content is not a standalone evaluation criteria. - (c) The "Buy Uganda Build Uganda (BUBU) Policy" which seeks to increase consumption and utilization of local products and increasing participation of the locally established firms in domestic trade has not been fully operationalized due to lack of an enabling law, nonexistence of implementation modalities and lack of sanctions for non-compliance. - (d) Whereas Parliament has enacted a number of laws to regulate and govern activities in the extractive industries, apart from the Petroleum (Exploration, Development and Production) Act, 2013 and the Petroleum (Refining, Conversion, Transmission and Midstream Storage) Act, 2013, the laws applicable to other extractive industries do not impose local content obligations on persons carrying on activities involving Uganda's finite resources.
 This makes local content obligations imposed under other laws and guidelines inapplicable to such extractive industries. - (e) Government has put in place policies, laws, and regulations which are generally favorable towards foreign investors and Government has provided various incentives for investors to establish businesses and operate in Uganda, there are no local content obligations imposed on persons in possession of investment licenses or those who are beneficiaries of tax and other incentives to comply with in the execution of their activities in Uganda.
 Indeed, in most cases, since foreign investors are not under any legal obligation to use locally available goods, labour and services, they have instead employed foreign staff, used foreign resources and consumed foreign goods and services in total disregard of the locally manufactured goods.